gSchool/DNA-release-2/01-welcome/01-intro.md

  ##### !question

-I understand that all information within this course will need to be completed by Thursday, July 1st **and receive 80% or greater on the Post-Assessment** to receive my Digital DNA Module 102 certificate of completion:
+I understand that all information within this course will need to be completed by Wednesday, August 25th **and receive 80% or greater on the Post-Assessment** to receive my Digital DNA Module 102 certificate of completion:

  ##### !end-question